MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/groupname-property.md

 To create a group of mutually exclusive **OptionButton** controls, you can put the buttons in a **[Frame](frame-control.md)** on your form, or you can use the **GroupName** property. **GroupName** is more efficient for the following reasons:

-- You do not have to include a **Frame** for each group.
+- You don't have to include a **Frame** for each group.
 By not using a **Frame**, you reduce the number of controls on the form, and in turn, improve performance and reduce the size of the form.

 - You have more design flexibility.
 If you use a **Frame** to create the group, all the buttons must be inside the **Frame**.
 If you want more than one group, you must have one **Frame** for each group.
 However, if you use **GroupName** to create the group, the group can include option buttons anywhere on the form.
 If you want more than one group, specify a unique name for each group; you can still place the individual controls anywhere on the form.